 Offshore wind has played a major part in the decarbonisation of the UK’s energy supply so far.
 Floating offshore wind can play an even bigger role, by taking advantage of stronger and more consistent winds.
 The UK has targets to develop 1GW of floating offshore wind by 2030, and 4GW by 2035.

-Petroc wind farm is one of two 300MW floating offshore wind projects in the Celtic Sea that will deliver clean, zero-carbon energy to Devon, Cornwall and South Wales.
-Together with our other project, Llywelyn, our Celtic Sea projects will make a significant contribution to meeting the UK’s target for 1GW of floating offshore wind by 2030.
+Petroc wind farm is one of two 1GW floating offshore wind projects in the Celtic Sea that will deliver clean, zero-carbon energy to Devon, Cornwall and South Wales.
+Together with our other project, Llywelyn, our Celtic Sea projects will go above and beyond meeting the UK’s target for 1GW of floating offshore wind by 2030.

 There are several different designs of floating offshore wind technology, but most designs place a wind turbine on top of a ‘floater’, which is a partially-submerged structure that gives the turbine buoyancy and stability to allow it to float upright while at sea.
 This floating structure is then secured to the seabed using mooring lines, which are firmly anchored to the seabed, to stop it from drifting out of position.